 The “Orange” maturity scan uses four performance indicators to assess the maturity of this capability.
 Let us take a look in-depth at each of them.

-Indicator 1: “reporting practices”
+Indicator 1: “reporting practices.”

-Many companies still deliver the information in the form of reports.
+Many companies still deliver information in the form of reports.
 Sometimes, the number of reports exceeds reasonable limits.
 Often, reporting staff does a lot of manual operations with report figures.
 The fewer manual interventions, the higher the level of maturity.
 The trends with the reporting practices look very positive, as shown in Figure 4.

 Reporting practices are closely connected to the quality of data and application architecture.

-Indicator 2: “optimized application architecture”
+Indicator 2: “optimized application architecture.”

 More companies have achieved the two highest levels of maturity.
 The number of companies at the “uncontrolled” level has reduced significantly.

 The architecture solutions for master and reference data indicate the overall maturity of the information systems architecture.

 Indicator 3: “master and reference data management.”